Haridwar hate speech controversy

 In December 2021, a dharma sansad (religious assembly) of Hindu ascetics was held at Haridwar in Uttarakhand, India, where hate speeches were delivered in which the speakers called for a genocide against Muslims in the name of protecting Hinduism.
 The government's apathy in the face of the hate event has been condemned by a wide cross section of Indian society, including retired military leaders, civil society activists, students, academics, and retired judges.

 Event

 The Haridwar dharma sansad (religious assembly) was organised by Yati Narasighanand, the priest of the Dasna Devi temple in Ghaziabad and the chief of the Juna Akhara.
 The gathering was held over three days during 17–19 December 2021.

 The theme of the conference was Islamic Bharat mein Sanatan ka Bhavishya ("The Future of the Sanatan (Dharma) in Islamic India").
 It was described as a "strange topic" by The Wire, because nobody other than this gathering believed that India was "Islamic".

 Almost all of the speakers were saffron-robed Hindu ascetics (called sadhu if they are male, and sadhvi if they are female).
 Many of them were also heads of akharas (physical training institutions which are usually run by members of ascetic orders).

 Since at least the seventh century, militant ascetics have been a fixture of Hindu civilisation.
 They were brought under control by the British in the 18–19th centuries.
 The Hindu nationalist organisation Rashtriya Swayamsevak Sangh (RSS) and its religious wing Vishwa Hindu Parishad (VHP) started building links with the ascetic orders in the 1960s.
 In the 1980s a hundred members of the VHP got initiated into ascetic orders in Haridwar in the name of "protecting culture".

 Speeches

-At the assembly, numerous speakers called for the killing of minorities and they also called for attacks against their religious spaces.
+At the assembly, numerous speakers called for the killing of minorities and attacks against their religious spaces.